gkaf89/NCC-Trainings/docs/cuda/exercise-2.md

-In this example, we will continue with vector addition in GPU using the CUDA programming model.
-This is an excellent example to begin with because we usually need to do some arithmetic operations using matrices or vectors.
-For that, we need to know how to access the indexes of the matrix or vector to do the computation efficiently.
-In this example, we will practice SIMT computation by adding two vectors.
+In this tutorial, we will explore vector addition on the GPU using the CUDA programming model.
+This example is ideal for beginners, as we often need to perform arithmetic operations with matrices and vectors.
+To do so effectively, it's crucial to understand how to access the indices of these structures for efficient computation.
+In this session, we will focus on SIMT (Single Instruction, Multiple Threads) computation by adding two vectors.

- - Memory allocation on both CPU and GPU.
-As discussed before, GPU is an accelerator and can not act as a host machine.
-Therefore, the computation has to be initiated via CPU.
-That means we need to first initialise the data on the host, that is, the CPU.
-At the same time, we also need to initialise the memory allocation on the GPU.
-   We need to transfer the data from a CPU to a GPU.
+- Memory allocation on both the CPU and GPU is essential.
+As previously discussed, the GPU serves as an accelerator and cannot function as a host machine.
+Therefore, computation must be initiated via the CPU.
+This necessitates initializing the data on the host (the CPU) first.
+Simultaneously, we must allocate memory on the GPU and transfer the data from the CPU to the GPU.

 <figure markdown>